raoyi/raoyi.github.io/README.md

 Refers to snippets of code within the `_includes` directory that can be inserted in multiple layouts (and another include-file as well) within the same theme-gem.

-  - `comments.html` &mdash; Markup to render comments (via Disqus; active only when Jekyll environment is set to `production`).
+  - `disqus_comments.html` &mdash; Code to markup disqus comment box.
   - `footer.html` &mdash; Defines the site's footer section.
   - `google-analytics.html` &mdash; Inserts Google Analytics module (active only in production environment).
   - `head.html` &mdash; Code-block that defines the `<head></head>` in *default* layout.
   - `custom-head.html` &mdash; Placeholder to allow users to add more metadata to `<head />`.
-  - `header.html` &mdash; Defines the site's main header section that consists of the site's *title* and *navigation*.
+  - `header.html` &mdash; Defines the site's main header section.
+By default, pages with a defined `title` attribute will have links displayed here.
-  - `nav-items.html` &mdash; Contains the logic and markup to render individual link items for the site's navigation.
-  - `social.html` &mdash; Renders social-media icons based on the `minima:social_links` data in the config file using the latest version of Font Awesome Free webfonts via remote CDN.
+  - `social.html` &mdash; Renders social-media icons based on the `minima:social_links` data in the config file.
-  - `sub-footer.html` &mdash; Placeholder to allow inserting markup (e.g. deferred scripts) before the `</body>` tag.

 ### Sass